Do Flaxman Librarians offer help with thesis research?

 Are SAIC theses available digitally?

-Can I buy a copy of an SAIC thesis?
+How can I get a copy of an SAIC thesis?
+Can I buy a copy?

 Do you have alternative format theses, like DVDs, CDs, etc.?

 Yes, we do.
+They can be discovered by searching the Flaxman Library catalog.
 They are shelved with the DVDs, CDs, etc.

 I found an abstract for an SAIC thesis on the web, but can’t find the thesis in the Flaxman Library.
 Why?